 Why Study Alcohol and Other Drugs (AOD)?

-If you’re passionate about helping others, a career in Alcohol and Other Drugs (AOD) support offers purpose, variety, and long-term stability.
+Australia faces ongoing challenges with alcohol and substance use, and it's also home to a compassionate, skilled workforce supporting people on their recovery journeys.
+If you're passionate about helping others, a career in Alcohol and Other Drugs (AOD) support offers purpose, variety, and long-term stability.

-Through Hader Institute of Education, you can study an AOD qualification fully online, building real-world skills and confidence to support people affected by substance use and addiction.
+Through Hader Institute of Education, you can study an AOD qualification fully online, building real-world skills and the confidence to support people affected by substance use and addiction.

 Understanding Alcohol and Other Drugs (AOD) Work

-They work in a range of settings — from community health centres and rehabilitation facilities to outreach programs and local government initiatives.
+AOD professionals help people address substance use through support, counselling, referrals, and community education.
+They work in a range of settings, from community health centres and rehabilitation facilities to outreach programs and local government initiatives.

 What You'll Learn in an AOD Course

-AOD courses are designed to prepare you for real-world challenges while ensuring you meet the national standards of the CHC Community Services Training Package.
+AOD courses are designed to prepare you for real-world challenges while meeting the national standards of the CHC Community Services Training Package.
+Depending on your qualification level, you'll study topics such as:

 - Understanding substance use and its effects on physical and mental health